Social history: Germany

 Jürgen Kocka finds two meanings to "social history."
 At the simplest level, it was the subdivision of history that focused on social structures and processes.
 In that regard, it stood in contrast to political or economic history.
 The second meaning was broader, and the Germans called it Gesellschaftsgeschichte.
 It is the history of an entire society from a social-historical viewpoint.
 The English historian G. M. Trevelyan saw it as the bridging point between economic and political history, reflecting that, "[w]ithout social history, economic history is barren and political history unintelligible."
 While the field has often been viewed negatively as history with the politics left out, it has also been defended as "history with the people put back in."

-In Germany the Gesellschaftsgeschichte movement introduced a vast range of topics, as Kocka, a leader of the Bielefeld School recalls:
+In Germany, the Gesellschaftsgeschichte movement introduced a vast range of topics, as Kocka, a leader of the Bielefeld School recalls:

 In the 1960s and 1970s, "social history" caught the imagination of a young generation of historians.
 It became a central concept - and a rallying point - of historical revisionism.
 It meant many things at the same time.
 It gave priority to the study of particular kinds of phenomena, such as classes and movements, urbanization and industrialization, family and education, work and leisure, mobility, inequality, conflicts and revolutions.
 It stressed structures and processes over actors and events.
 It emphasized analytical approaches close to the social sciences rather than by the traditional methods of historical hermeneutics.
 Social historians frequently sympathized with the causes (as they saw them) of the "little people", the underdog, popular movements, or the working class.
 Social history was both demanded and rejected as a vigorous revisionist alternative to the more established modes of history studies, in which the reconstruction of politics and ideas, the history of events and hermeneutic methods traditionally dominated.

 Hungarian social history

-Before World War II, political history was in decline and an effort was made to introduce social history in the style of the French Annales School.
-After the war only Marxist interpretations were allowed.
+Before World War II, political history was in decline, and an effort was made to introduce social history in the style of the French Annales School.
+After the war, only Marxist interpretations were allowed.
 With the end of Communism in Hungary in 1989.
-Marxist historiography collapsed and social history came into its own, especially the study of the demographic patterns of the early modern period.
+Marxist historiography collapsed, and social history came into its own, especially in the study of demographic patterns in the early modern period.
 Research priorities have shifted toward urban history and the conditions of everyday life.

 Soviet Union and social history

 When the Soviet Union dissolved in 1991, large parts of the Soviet archives were opened.
-The historians' data base leapt from a limited range of sources to a vast array of records created by modern bureaucracies.
+The historians' database leaped from a limited range of sources to a vast array of records created by modern bureaucracies.
 Social history flourished.

 Canadian social history

 Social history had a "golden age" in Canada in the 1970s, and continues to flourish among scholars.
-Its strengths include demography, women, labour, and urban studies.
+Its strengths include demography, women's studies, labour studies, and urban studies.